analythium/opencpu-1-click/marketplace-2.2.md

 ## Application summary

 OpenCPU is a software system for embedded statistical computation and reproducible research.
-The server exposes a web API interfacing R, LaTeX and Pandoc.
+The server exposes a web API interfacing [R](https://www.r-project.org/).
 Apps hosted on OpenCPU server are R packages that include web pages or call the R functions in the package using the OpenCPU API.